Natural Resource Damages - Southwest Missouri

 Last updated Feb.
 23, 2018

 The department’s Natural Resource Damages program is charged with assessing injuries to and restoring public natural resources that have been injured by environmental hazards such as oil discharges and hazardous substances releases.

-The Missouri Department of Natural Resources and the United States Fish and Wildlife Service will hold a public meeting to share the status of ongoing restoration of mined land around the region, and plans for future restoration projects in Jasper County.
+The Missouri Department of Natural Resources and the United States Fish and Wildlife Service held a public meeting on Dec.
+11, 2017, to share the status of ongoing restoration of mined land around the region, and plans for future restoration projects in Jasper County.
 Department staff will be introducing a proposed amendment to the Springfield Plateau Regional Restoration Plan.
 The proposed amendment describes and alternative process for selecting restoration projects on formerly contaminated mine lands.

 Springfield Plateau Regional Restoration Plan Amendment